mecuboi/regex-tutorial/gist-template.md

 ### Anchors

-Anchor symbols are:
+Anchor expressions are:
 `^` and `$`

 `^` is used before a text when you want to match a string of text that starts with that specific text, whereas `$` is used after a text when you want to match a string of text that ends with that specific text.
 For example `/^a/` would match all text that starts with the letter a; on the other hand `/c$/` would match all text that ends with the letter c.
 In the example above, abc would match both expression, however cba would not.

 ### Quantifiers

-Quantifiers symbols are:
+Quantifiers expressions are:
 `{x}`, `{x,y}`, and `{x, }`

 They also have some shorthands: